 During the first two years, you will rotate through all of the services in our department and spend most of your time at our modern teaching hospital, a tertiary referral center for the region as well as the primary site for a diverse, densely populated urban setting.

 Our interns are based at our primary setting, where they experience the full spectrum of surgery and its specialties while allowing them to assimilate into residency at a familiar place.

-Off-site rotations in the second year include plastic surgery and trauma/critical care.
+Off-site rotations in the second year take place at LAC+USC, KP West LA, and City of Hope.
 Teams are smaller than in many programs.
 A typical service consists of one to three attending surgeons and one to three residents.
 There is daily attending interaction.
 Emergency Acute Care Surgery is handled by daytime and nighttime resident teams that are supervised by faculty.
 Elective teams are able to focus on their core interests.
 Schedules during the week include elective operating time as well as outpatient clinic for each team.

 The third and fourth years are divided among general and laparoscopic surgery, pediatric surgery, peripheral vascular surgery, surgical oncology and thoracic surgery, with additional rotations in trauma, flexible endoscopy, and transplantation.
 You will be the most senior resident on your team for most of the third year and all of the fourth year, working closely with one or two attending physicians and a junior resident or intern.

-As a chief resident, you will work more independently, yet still with direct faculty supervision, in general surgery, colorectal surgery, peripheral vascular surgery, and surgical oncology.
+As a chief resident, you will work more independently, yet still with appropriate faculty supervision, in general surgery, colorectal surgery, peripheral vascular surgery, and surgical oncology.
 A considerable portion of your time will be spent teaching junior residents and interns.
 Duty hours are restricted to 80 hours per week (averaged) as required by the ACGME and Residency Review Committee – Surgery.